He sneered, pinning her to the ground. His canines protruded from under his lip and had sharpened to predatory points. No longer teeth, but fangs.

 Kat took a step back, and Uriel stepped forward.
 The behavior seemed familiar to her somehow, even the pattern of his thoughts.

 She stopped, but he continued forward.
-Kat thought she had seen it before in Biology class.
+His actions reminded her of a lecture from her Biology class.
 Predators stalked those they deemed their prey.
 She licked her lips and continued to hold the key.
+“Stop.”

 Uriel snarled but froze.